Birmingham Walk of Stars: History

 The idea for a Walk of Fame style tribute was first thought of by a local Birmingham man Garry Raybould, who then approached the Broad Street Business Improvement District who developed the idea and created the name Broad Street Walk of Stars together with a brand and registration of the original website, www.walkofstars.co.uk which quickly became very popular and was chosen by Radio 2 as 'Website of the Day'.
 The first star to be honoured was Ozzy Osbourne on 6 July 2007.
 The event was held in Centenary Square and introduced by Elliott Webb from Birmingham's commercial radio station BRMB and the star was presented to Ozzy by Lord Mayor of Birmingham Randal Brew.
 The Ozzy Osbourne presentation created £1.7M worth of worldwide publicity for the area.

 Comedian Jasper Carrott was the second person to have a star installed on Broad Street on 15 September 2007.
 The star was presented to him by the Lord Mayor of Birmingham during ArtsFest in front of a 10,000 strong crowd.
 In December 2007, Noddy Holder became the third inductee on the Walk of Stars which was presented to him on a canal boat, during the Broad Street Christmas Canal Boat Light Parade.

 The stars were briefly fenced off following safety concerns about their polished surfaces.
 Leicestershire-based Charcon Specialist Products, who produced the stars, was consulted over the situation.

 Murray Walker was inducted into the Walk of Stars.
 A joint induction took place on 12 September 2008 for BBC Radio 4 series The Archers and cast member Norman Painting.
 On 7 October 2008, the BBC announced that Julie Walters would be inducted.
-The following month founder member of Black Sabbath, Tony Iommi was inducted.
+The following month founder member of Black Sabbath Tony Iommi was inducted.

 On 26 March 2009, it was announced that each of five local football clubs (Aston Villa, Birmingham City, Walsall, West Bromwich Albion and Wolverhampton Wanderers) would have a star commemorating their teams, a player, or a specific era.
-The presentation ceremonies will be staggered between May and August.
+The presentation ceremonies were staggered between May and August.

 Stars honoured

 Nominees

-There used to be a Walk of Stars website listing other potential nominees on which the public are invited to vote.
-But this no longer exists.
+There used to be a Walk of Stars website listing other potential nominees on which the public are invited to vote, but this no longer exists.
 These include: